microsoft/WhatTheHack/015-Serverless/Student/Challenge-06.md

 });
 ```

-- From the portal, go the `queuePlateForManualCheckup` function, add an event grid subscription
+- From the Azure Portal, open the Function app, function `queuePlateForManualCheckup`, and go to Integration.
+From the Event Grid Trigger, add an event grid subscription
     * Name should contain "`QUEUE`"
     * Event Schema: Event Grid Schema.
     * Topic Type: Event Grid Topics.
     * Resource: your recently created Event Grid.
     * Event Type to filter `queuePlateForManualCheckup`
-    * Endpoint: Select `QueuePlateForManualCheckup` Function.
+    * Endpoint: Select `queuePlateForManualCheckup` Function.

 ## Success Criteria